 Proposal 1: Election of Directors.
 The directors will be elected by a plurality of the votes cast at the Annual Meeting by the holders of shares present virtually via the Internet or represented by proxy and entitled to vote on the election of the directors.
 Plurality means that the individuals who receive the largest number of "FOR" votes cast are elected as directors up to the maximum number of directors to be chosen at the Annual Meeting.
 Accordingly, the nine nominees receiving the most "FOR" votes will be elected as directors.
-If you "withhold" your vote with respect to one or more of the nominees, your shares will not be included in determining the number of votes cast under the plurality-vote standard and, as a result, will have no effect on this proposal, other than the fact that another nominee may receive a greater number of "FOR" votes.
+If you "withhold" your vote with respect to one or more of the nominees, your shares will not be included in determining the number of votes cast under the plurality-vote standard and, as a result, will have no effect on this proposal.

 Proposal 2: Ratification of Appointment of Independent Registered Public Accounting Firm.
-The ratification of the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022 will require "FOR" votes from a majority of the votes cast at the Annual Meeting by the holders of shares present virtually via the Internet or represented by proxy and entitled to vote on this proposal.
+The ratification of the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023 requires the affirmative vote of a majority of the votes cast on the proposal at the Annual Meeting by the holders of shares present virtually via the Internet or represented by proxy and entitled to vote on this proposal.

-Proposal 3: The approval of the compensation of our named executive officers, on a non-binding, advisory basis, requires the affirmative vote of the majority of the shares of common stock entitled to vote at the Annual Meeting and cast "FOR" or "AGAINST" such matter.
+Proposal 3: The approval of the compensation of our named executive officers, on a non-binding, advisory basis, requires the affirmative vote of a majority of the votes cast on the proposal by the holders of shares present virtually via the Internet or represented by proxy and entitled to vote on this proposal.
 Because your vote is advisory, it will not be binding on the Board or the compensation committee of the Board (the "Compensation Committee") but the Board and Compensation Committee will review the voting results and take them into consideration when making future decisions about executive compensation.